Our Teaching Staff

 Pedagogical experience: 20 years in public & private education as a Computer Science and Business teacher (K-12), Social Studies teacher (6-8), School Leader, and Learning Management Systems Administrator serving K-12P populations and a 13-year adjunct faculty member of Henry Ford College.

-Sheila has had the pleasures of teaching and learning the value of an education, including the systems utilized that make them work, for both students’ and teachers’ growth and development to capitalize on instruction and delivery in and outside of the classroom.
+Dr. Glenn has had the pleasures of teaching and learning the value of an education, including the systems utilized that make them work, for both students’ and teachers’ growth and development to capitalize on instruction and delivery in and outside of the classroom.

 Jackqueline has performed duties in the roles of teacher and lead teacher for more than ten years.
 Her most recent employment as MSU K-12 Outreach Academic Specialist provided her with the experience of working with K-12 schools (public, charter and private) toward improving student achievement and developing instructional practices in the classroom.
 After leaving MSU, she co-founded Infinite Imaginations a non-profit organization and founded Imaginative Minds, LLC; both organizations provide educational services in the form of professional learning, benchmark testing, data analysis, curriculum development, instructional support, and coaching